How Social Isolation Is Killing Us

 Enriching, or infuriating.

-Inflation is good for the economy because it reduces the relative percentage of the GDP that must be devoted to debt service.
-Deflation is bad because it means those who have money get rich and those who don't, don't get rich.

-What people like yourself don't understand is that the vast majority of money that exists in bank deposit accounts was not created by the government.
-It was created by banks, with debts credited as assets on the bank's balance sheet.
-All of that money that was cr

-If I have to fall back on inflation (Score:4, Insightful)
+If I have to fall back on inflation (Score:5, Insightful)

 You're right about the monetary system being used to balance things, but it's just a temporary patch on a broken system.
 People have come to expect (reasonable I'd say) improved quality of life.
 This generation is on track to the be first one American history to be worse off overall.